chisophugis/klang/README.md

   $ cd autoconf
   $ ./AutoRegen.sh
   ```
-Makefile infrastructure of LLVM project is applied only after the
+Makefile infrastructure of LLVM project is applied only after the branch
-branch cf. For the branches before cf, simple Makefile is used.
+'cf'.
+For the branches before 'cf', simple Makefile is used.
+To use this
-But to use this Makefile you need to fix Config.mk with your LLVM paths.
+simple Makefile you need to modify Config.mk with your own LLVM paths.

   ```
   $ cd ../../../